Content creation is producing content. Content marketing is strategically using the content you produced to drive traffic, trust, and revenue.

 What Is Content Marketing?

 Content marketing is the strategy behind the content.
+It’s the difference between publishing and building.
 It includes:

 - Keyword targeting